It may seem counterintuitive to examine silence as part of our study of sounds and music in film. Silence is in fact a very important element.

 The film’s closing scene shows the image of a stele shrouded in fog, with isolated mountain ranges in the background, accompanied by the piercing Noh flute and percussion.
 The stele marks the spot where the once glorious Spider’s Web Castle stood, and the beginning and end of Washizu’s career and ambition.

-In Ran, silence befalls the Great Lord (King Lear) and his retinue when he falls asleep in the middle of an important meeting with his three sons on the mountain top.
+In Ran, shown below, silence befalls the Great Lord (King Lear) and his retinue when he falls asleep in the middle of an important meeting with his three sons on the mountain top.
 No one speaks up or dares to wake the Great Lord up from his slumber.

 Silence here makes the characters and film audiences uncomfortable.
 The following film still shows the division of the kingdom scene after a boar hunt on the mountains in Ran.